lynx-ua/vagrant-vminfo/README.md

 vagrant-vminfo
 ==============

-Vagrant Plugin to get detailed information about a VM
+Vagrant Plugin to get detailed information about a VM.